-Usually, that means that the trustee will be given sole discretion on distributions based on the trustee's determination of the beneficiaries' best interests.
-The standard language includes reference to the beneficiary's health, education, support, and maintenance.
+Usually, that means that the trustee will be given sole discretion on distributions based on the trustee's determination of the best interests of the beneficiaries.
+The standard language includes reference to the beneficiary's health, education, support and maintenance.
 That is pretty broad language and leads to surprisingly few disputes.